Nashtronaut/discord-code-formatter/README.md

 If the bot detects code in the message, it will return the message back in the same channel properly highlighted and formatted based on guesslang's best guess. guesslang is not a perfect library in terms of guessing languages, but it works for this purpose.
 Besides, we don't want the bot triggering for smaller messages anyway.

+Unfortunately, I had to disable .INI code detection as some regular messages were flagging the bot.

 The `!!help` call tells users how they can format code and syntax highlight it themselves.
 It also lists the available markdown highlighting on discord.

 ##### You can invite this bot to your server using this link